nautechsystems/nautilus_trader/docs/4_integrations/0_index.md

 # Integrations

 NautilusTrader is designed to work with modular adapters which provide integrations with data publishers and/or trading venues (exchanges/brokers).
+The following integrations are currently supported:

 ```{warning}
 The initial integrations for the project are currently under heavy construction.